NEW WRITING GROUP - Write Your Memoirs

-Come to this new writing group to record your own life story or that of someone close to you, through memories from objects, people, events and places.
-Step by step help and support will be given by the Group Leader, Jo Austin.
-No experience or qualifications needed.
-It is intended that the group will meet on the first and third Tuesdays of the month beginning on the afternoon of 18th September between 2pm and 4pm at Stoke Library.
-If you are interested, please ring Val Greatbatch 07881367509 or just turn up!
+Come to this new writing group to record your life story or that of someone close, using memories of events, objects, people and places.
+Step by step help and support will be given by Group Leader Jo Austin and no previous experience is needed.
+Meetings are on the first and third Tuesdays of the month and are based at Stoke Library from 2pm till 4pm.

 ANNUAL GENERAL MEETING AND COMMITTEE NEWS

 There is still one vacancy on our committee and members are asked again to consider volunteering for this.

 Over the next two years we are likely to need several new faces on the committee.
 This is essential if you wish to keep your local U3A!
 You would need to attend monthly committee meetings (Thursday afternoons) and to help committee colleagues with administrative tasks where possible.
 The present time is an ideal time to join and learn what you can from current members.